Strings in Java vs Strings in C++

 Overview

-A String in Java is basically an object that represents a sequence of characters.
-Java implements strings as objects and it has extensive string-handling capabilities such as compare(), concat(), equals(), split(), length(), etc. The java.lang.String class implements Serializable, Comparable and CharSequence interfaces.
+A String in Java is an object representing a sequence of characters.
+Java implements strings as objects and has extensive string-handling capabilities such as compare(), concat(), equals(), split(), length(), etc. The java.lang.String class implements the Serializable, Comparable, and CharSequence interfaces.

 Introduction

 Strings in Java and C++ are a sequence of characters.
 Java implements strings as objects of the String class, which is present in the java.lang package.
 In Java, strings can be declared as string literals as well using quotes.
 C++ has two ways of representing strings.
-The first one is using a character array and the second one is using objects of std::string class implemented in the Standard Template Library.
+The first uses a character array and the second uses objects of std::string class implemented in the Standard Template Library.

 What are Java Strings

-Another way to declare strings in Java is by creating objects of String class using the new operator.
-Instances of Java String class are stored in the heap memory.
+Another way to declare strings in Java is to create objects of the String class using the new operator.
+Instances of the Java String class are stored in the heap memory.

-Strings in Java are immutable i.e. they cannot be changed once initialized.
-The String objects in Java are cached in the String Constant Pool, and this is one of the possible reasons for making Strings immutable in Java.
-Strings are immutable in Java due to various other reasons such as synchronization, security, caching, etc.
+Strings in Java are immutable, i.e., they cannot be changed once initialized.
+String objects in Java are cached in the String Constant Pool, and this is one possible reason for making Strings immutable in Java.
+Strings are also immutable in other ways, such as synchronization, security, caching, etc.

-Let us discuss an example to better understand the concept of immutability in Java.
+Let us discuss an example to understand the concept of immutability in Java better.

 The statement given above creates a string Welcome in the String Pool and assigns it to the reference variable str1.
 Now, let us create another reference variable, str2.